kumarsomeshunos/personal-website-frontend/README.md

 > Color variable which will be used in theming engine is stored in GlobalWrapper (dangeroudHTML)

 > Images are allowed from all hostnames currently.

+> Data integration from APIs should be done in pages.